Kingsman44/magisk_module_pixelify/README.md

 - Works with Riru as well as Zygisk
 - Works with most of Android version (Nougat to 13)
 - Uses Dynamic spoofing (Riru & Zygisk) to only Google apps to prevent crashes and other issues
-- Provides most of Pixel Features
+- Provides most of Pixel Features, many of them unreleased
-- Installation is can be optional
+- Some modules can be chosen during install
 - Supports (720p,1080p,1440p) Google bootanimation
-- Allows to created backup for online pixelify packages
+- Allows to created backup for online Pixelify packages
-- Also provides some unreleased Pixel Features
 - Create Google keyboard, Google app, Google Text to speech, Google Dialer as system app if not installed
-- Dynamic Permission generation of apps installed by pixelify
+- Dynamic permission generation of apps installed by Pixelify
 - Config as well as Volume key installation
 - Patches Flags to force enable pixel features
 - Single zip works with Zygisk as well as Riru
-- Works on almost all roms.
+- Works on almost all ROMs.

 ## ⭐ Pixel Features
 ### Pixel 7 Features Enables